Joadevy/js-algorithms/README.md

 # Js Algorithms

-This repository is for containing an introductory practice of algorithms in javascript so as to start working with the language.
+This repository is for containing different practices of algorithms in javascript so as to start working with the language and evolving on it.
-Basically I took the [maxiprograma's](https://maxiprograma.com/) introductory guide for algorithms and his exercises and I adappted it for start learning javascript.
+Firstly I took the [maxiprograma's](https://maxiprograma.com/) introductory guide for algorithms and his exercises and I adappted it for start learning javascript.
+Then I took the [Lucas Dalto's](https://www.youtube.com/c/soydalto) javascript course (junior level) and did the exercises proposed for learning.